Aurelio Vidmar

-Aurelio Vidmar (/it/, /hr/; /ɔːˈriːlioʊ ˈvɪdmɑːr/ aw-REEL-ee-oh-_-VID-mar; born 3 February 1967) is an Australian association football manager and former player, currently manager of Melbourne City.
+Aurelio Vidmar (/it/, /hr/; /ɔːˈriːlioʊ ˈvɪdmɑːr/ aw-REEL-ee-oh-_-VID-mar; born 3 February 1967) is an Australian association football manager and former player who is currently the head coach of A-League Men club Melbourne City.

 He is a former captain of the Australia national team and former coach of the Australia U23 national team.

 In recognition of decorated national team career, and his service to Adelaide United, the southern end of Hindmarsh Stadium is named the Vidmar End.

 Club career

 Vidmar started his professional career with local Adelaide team Adelaide City before moving to Europe in the mid-1990s to Belgium, where he was the league's top scorer in the 1994–95 season.
 He also played in Spain, Switzerland, the Netherlands and in Japan before returning to Australia in 1999 to rejoin City.
 Vidmar signed with Adelaide United when they took Adelaide City's spot in the National Soccer League and was awarded the captaincy by then coach John Kosmina.
 Despite plans to play in the inaugural A-League season he retired in 2005 bringing an end to a 20-year playing career in which time he played 517 games scoring 127 goals.